This one last gift, dear child, for thee,

 - Coronets are basically a Hoop Crown without the hoops and are traditionally worn by titled noblemen (and their wives) on very festive occasions.
 (In the UK, they are worn only for coronations.)

 - Laurel Wreaths are associated with the Roman Caesars and despite being simpler than a typical crown (essentially a partial circlet), they tend to indicate someone who is at the top, in terms of importance.
 Emperors and Greek Gods really like them.
+Traditionally, they were given out for achieving some great accomplishment, from winning a battle to finishing first in the ancient Olympics, so it can also be used to indicate that this is a ruler who actually gets out and does things.
 The wreath is often gold, but just as often made of actual leaves.

 - Pimped Out Helmets are perhaps the most Bad Ass type of crown of all.
 These look like war helms, only with extra decorations like golden plating, wings, dragon teeth and the like - stuff that says "a crown, not a grunt's helmet".
-These crowns are the best choice for Royals Who Actually Do Something of more warlike bent.
+These crowns are the best choice for the Warrior Prince.
 The hoop crown is in fact a product of evolution of a certain type of pimped-out helmet that lost its practical (protective) function in the process of becoming more pimped-out.

 of Nice Hat

 and a key piece of Requisite Royal Regalia

 - In high school settings, the King and Queen of the Prom (or Homecoming Queen and King) get crowns for the occasion.

 - Prince Arslan of The Heroic Legend of Arslan has a circlet and gold Pimped Out Helmet for battle as crowns.

 - These gorgeous henna "crowns" decorating the heads of cancer patients.